7 Santorini Trip Planning Mistakes To Avoid!

 Santorini is not the cheapest island, to be sure, but transfers are not the area where you should be making budget cuts (that’s what amazing Gyro’s dinners are for 😉 ).

-Factor in a tiring ferry or flight delay (very common), and you’ll be so glad to see your driver holding up your name on a cardboard sign.
+Factor in a tiring ferry or flight delay (very common), and you’ll be glad to see your driver holding your name on a cardboard sign.

 Most hotels or Air B&B hosts will offer to book a transfer for you in advance of your arrival.